 Application of the Conduct Rules is across a firm's regulated and unregulated financial services activities (including any related ancillary activities, i.e. an activity carried on in connection with a regulated activity).
-This differs from the FCA Statements of Principle and Code of Practice for Approved Persons, which applies only to regulated activities.
+This differs from the previous standards of FCA Statements of Principle and Code of Practice for Approved Persons, (still applicable to ARs) which applies only to regulated activities.